-Data from Pharmawand - Curated by Marshall Pearce - Date added 02 September 2017
+Data from Pharmawand - Curated by EPG Health - Date added 02 September 2017

 Bayer AG announced the submission of a Biologics License Application (BLA) with the FDA for its long-acting site-specifically PEGylated recombinant human Factor VIII (BAY94 9027) for the treatment of Hemophilia A. The regulatory submission is essentially based on the results from the PROTECT VIII trial.